skillrepos/helm-fun-v2/README.md

 <br/><br/>

-## Option 2 - _Use if you want a forked copy of the repository to update with your changes_
+## Option B - _Use if you want a forked copy of the repository to update with your changes_

 ## Create your own repository for these labs